The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model

-where the non-linear terms and flux form correction have been ignored here for convenience but are included in the calculations for Fig. \ref{Fig:ENSOMechanisms} and the mean stratification ($\bar{\Gamma}$) is separated because it drives the ENSO variability increase.
+where $\Gamma \equiv \partial T/\partial z$ is the stratification and the non-linear terms and flux form correction have been ignored here for convenience but are included in the calculations for Fig. \ref{Fig:EnergyBudget}.
 This is the same equation as above, but now all anomalous variables come from an El Ni\~no composite in the control simulation while the mean variables come from a changing climate.
 For example, in the stratification term ($\langle w' \bar{\Gamma} \rangle/\langle T' \rangle$) we use the anomalous upwelling per degree anomalous East Pacific temperature ($w'/\langle T' \rangle$) from the reference climate and keep this constant as $t$ changes, but allow the mean stratification ($\bar{\Gamma}$) to evolve.
 Similarly, for the surface fluxes, $\langle T' \rangle_{\mathrm{2D,surf}}/\langle T' \rangle$ is assumed to be constant as the climate warms, but $\bar{\alpha}_{\mathrm{SF}}$ changes.
 This equation uses the El Ni\~no event structure from a reference climate and mean climate variables at a given time $t$ to predict the buildup to an El Ni\~no peak if one had happened in that climate.
 The result is a predicted maximum temperature anomaly as a function of $t$, which changes as the climate warms, i.e., with $\overline{\mathbf{u}}(t)$, $\nabla \overline{T}(t)$, and $\bar{\alpha}_{\mathrm{SF}}(t)$.
-Additionally, this equation can be evaluated with only one mean variable changing over time, allowing for the calculation of contributions from each term to changes in ENSO peaks (Fig. \ref{Fig:ENSOMechanisms}d).
+Additionally, this equation can be evaluated with only one mean variable changing over time, allowing for the calculation of contributions from each term to changes in ENSO peaks (Fig. \ref{Fig:EnergyBudget}d).

 In order to use Eq. \ref{eq:TPrimePrediction} to predict $\Delta \mathrm{M}_{\mathrm{ENSO}}$, we divide both sides by their equivalent reference simulation expression and subtract one, giving: